devonchenc/gpumonitor-qt5/README.md

 GPUMonitor-Qt5
 ==========

-This application is written by C++/Qt5 and is used to display NVIDIA GPUs' information, including device memory usage, GPU utilization, power and temperature.
+GPUMonitor is written in C++/Qt5 and is used to display NVIDIA GPUs' information, including device memory usage, GPU utilization, power and temperature.

 ![Software interface](screenshot/GUI.png)